Chunkydory/AudioPlayer/README.md

 # AudioPlayer
 Audio player using Web Audio

-An audio player made for snowball.music that can be instantiated multiple times on one page.
-Uses Web Audio and jQuery.
+An audio player that can be instantiated multiple times on one page.
+Uses the Web Audio API and jQuery.